servert107one/AA/td-ameritrade-client-master/tda_site/README_TDA_SITE.md

 ## TDA SITE
-This is the example json documents and JSON schema used on the [TDA Developer API](https://developer.tdameritrade.com/apis) site.
-The goal of placing it here is to periodically do diffs of what was checked in when the model was initially created to determine if TDA has since updated the schema.
+This is the example json documents and JSON schema used on the do diffs of what was checked in when the model was initially created to determine if TDA has since updated the schema.